 Let your cookware cool to room temperature.
 Running cold water over a hot pan can cause it to warp over time.

 After the pan has cooled, wash it with warm water, soap, and gentle brush or sponge.
 Definitely avoid using abrasive scrubbers like metal scouring pads or steel wool, as they will ruin you non-stick surface.
-Also avoid putting your Abbio non-stick in the dishwasher if you can.
-While Abbio is dishwasher safe, you'll get more longevity out of the coating by not exposing it to the harsh detergents in your dishwasher.
+Abbio Nonstick is 100% dishwasher safe, but be aware that your water source and detergents may leave unwanted (but harmless) residue on the pan.

 Dry the cookware with clean cloth so you don’t end up with water stains.
 You’re all done.